ECO Canada: Sector council program

 ECO Canada is a member of the national sector council program.
 Although as diverse as the various industries, all sector councils touch upon technological advancements, human resource planning, training opportunities and industry forecasting.

 Projects

 In 2006, ECO Canada and Royal Roads University partnered to create the Canadian Centre for Environmental Education (CCEE).
 The CCEE offers an environmental certificate program that takes online environmental university and college courses and combines them into one certificate.
 There are more than 20 universities and colleges participating by offering their courses.
 Some of these include Cape Breton University, University of Toronto, Red River College, Sault College, University of Victoria, Ryerson University, Royal Military College, BCIT, and Saskatchewan Polytechnic (formerly SIAST).

 In May 2009, ECO Canada made available its 2009 Compensation Report.
 This document is Canada’s first detailed study of compensation related to key occupations in the environmental sector.

 On October 1, 2009, ECO Canada announced its new national certification program for greenhouse gas (GHG) professionals.
-The certification will be administered by ECO Canada's certification body, the Canadian Environmental Certification Approvals Board (CECAB).
+The certification was administered by ECO Canada's certification body, the Canadian Environmental Certification Approvals Board (CECAB).